Application Policy Information

 Once your application is complete, our office will calculate a specific GPA for admission consideration.
 This GPA is based on the last 60 undergraduate hours of letter-grade work earned before receipt of your bachelor's degree and is referred to as the "last-60-hour GPA".
 If you have completed graduate-level course work, we will calculate a second GPA based on your last 60 hours of undergraduate hours plus your letter-grade graduate hours.

 Additionally, some programs require a subject-specific GPA for admission consideration.
 This will be noted on the program page under "Transcripts & GPA".

 If you do not enroll within a one-year period after your initial enrollment, you will be required to submit a new application and application fee.
-We encourage you to review any enrollment requirements as admission is not guaranteed.
+We encourage you to review any program-specific enrollment requirements with the graduate advisor of your program as admission is not guaranteed.